IBM/data-prep-kit/data-processing-lib/doc/simplest-transform-tutorial.md

 Other methods such as `flush()` need not be overridden/redefined for this simple example.

-We start with the simple definition of the class and the imports required by subsequent code:
+We start with the simple definition of the class, its initializer and the imports required by subsequent code:
 ```python
 import time